Recognition of prior learning (also referred to as Accreditation of prior learning)

 - BSc in Computing and Information Systems; Creative Computing

-1. You may also apply for other courses you have studied to be given accreditation of prior learning on an individual - i.e. discretionary basis.
-You need to include this in your course application.
+You may also apply for other courses you have studied to be recognised as prior learning on an individual - i.e. discretionary - basis.
+You need to include this in your programme application.

-What prior learning is likely to be eligible for accreditation?
+What prior learning is likely to be recognised and accredited?

 Your previous learning may be recognised and accredited if you have successfully completed a programme of study which compares in level, content and standard to a course or module of your degree programme.
 You will need to provide us with evidence of your previous learning.